 Particulars of claim must be served in accordance with CPR 7.4.
-If they are not contained in or served with the claim form, they must be served within 14 days after service of the claim form.
-The trap here, which the claimant’s solicitors fell into, is that although there appears to be a further 14 days in which to serve the particulars, this is subject to the same longstop as that for service of the claim form in CPR 7.5: they must be served before midnight on the calendar day four months after the date of issue of the claim form.
+This states that if they are not contained in or served with the claim form, they must be served within 14 days after service of the claim form.
+The problem here is that although there appears to be a further 14 days in which to serve the particulars, this is subject to the same longstop as that for service of the claim form in CPR 7.5: they must be served before midnight on the calendar day four months after the date of issue of the claim form.

-This means that, if the claimant serves the claim form right at the end of the four month period under CPR 7.5, the particulars will need to be contained in the claim form if they are not to be out of time.
-This is because different service rules apply to claim forms and to other documents.
-So, while a claim form despatched by a method in CPR 7.5 before midnight on the last day for service (even if that day is a non-business day) will be served on time, particulars despatched by the same method on the same day could be deemed to be served several days later under CPR 6.26.
+If the claimant serves the claim form right at the end of the four month period, the particulars need to be served with the claim form if they are not to be out of time.
+This is because deemed service rules found in CPR 6.26 apply to documents other than claim forms, such as particulars.
+So, while a claim form despatched by a method in CPR 7.5 before midnight on the last day for service (even if that day is a non-business day) will be served on time, particulars despatched by the same method on the same day could be deemed to be served several days later.

 Service deadline brain teaser

-The last day for service of the claim form under CPR 7.5 is Thursday 23 May 2013, before the bank holiday weekend just past.
-The claim form is despatched on Wednesday 22 May by first class post.
-The particulars are not quite ready that day and are sent by first class post on Thursday 23 May.
+Let’s look at the position over the forthcoming Christmas holiday.
+Imagine this scenario.
+The claim form was issued on 24 August.
+The last day for service of the claim form under CPR 7.5 is Thursday 24 December.
+The claim form is despatched on Wednesday 23 December by first class post.
+The particulars are not quite ready that day and are sent by first class post on Thursday, Christmas Eve.

 Question: Are both the claim form and the particulars served in time?

 The particulars, on the other hand, are not protected by the despatch rule in CPR 7.5.
-They are served on Tuesday 27 May in accordance with the deemed service rules in CPR 6.26 (the second day after posting, provided that day is a business day, or if not, the next business day after that day) and are out of time.
+Because of the weekend and the Boxing Day bank holiday on Monday 28 December, they are deemed to be served on Tuesday 29 December, five days after the four month deadline.
+This is the effect of the deemed service rule in CPR 6.26 for service by first class post: the deemed date is the second day after posting, provided that day is a business day, or if not, the next business day after that day.